jemsendondmibpo-svg/Inventory-Management-System-DMI-Capstone/README.md

 1️⃣ Clone the Repository

-Go to your repository on GitHub.
-The link will look like:
+Go to repository link on GitHub.

 https://github.com/jemsendondmibpo-svg/Inventory-Management-System-DMI-Capstone.git